joelwetzel/Hubitat-AudioVideo/README.md

 - I ran an "npm install" and "npm run build" and "npm link" in the local repo folder for homebridge-appletv.
 This automatically made the plugin show up in my dev HomeBridge.
 Those instructions came from: https://github.com/homebridge/homebridge-plugin-template
 - After that, you have to follow the instructions to pair an AppleTV and update the Homebridge config for it: https://github.com/HuJohner/homebridge-appletv#retrieving-credentials

+TODO: This is working well now.
+I should move it back over to a Raspberry Pi, so that I don't have to keep my iMac on.

 ### 3. Ability to control an HDMI switch from Hubitat

 First I had to find an HDMI switch with the features I wanted, that I believed I could control.
 I bought and tested several.
 I settled on the AV Access 4KMX42-H2A:  https://www.avaccess.com/products/4kmx42-h2a/